BSc Biology

 Progression & Future Opportunities

-• Through the University SME Internship Scheme, you can gain paid, real-world experience with small to medium-sized organisations, boosting your CV and professional network.
+• Internship opportunities – Through the SME Internship Scheme, you can gain paid experience with innovative small and medium-sized organisations—strengthening both your CV and your professional network.

 Program Key Stats